At University Hospitals Birmingham NHS Foundation Trust (UHB) we have a team of dedicated volunteers who help us at each of our hospitals:

 As well as the difference they make to others, our volunteers often comment on the positive impact being a volunteer has made on their lives.
 It has helped them to meet new friends, improve their self-confidence and motivation, whilst keeping them active and feeling that they have a valuable contribution to make that is greatly appreciated.

 Our volunteers come from all walks of life, a variety of different cultures, ethnicities and communities aged between 18 and 88.
-We are very proud to say that our longest serving volunteer has been with us for 45 years.

 Do you have what it takes to be a UHB volunteer and make a difference to patients?